You may have seen ETFs that track these different indices: the S&P 500 and MSCI World Index.

 The MSCI World Index has stocks from different countries that are listed on different exchanges:

 Meanwhile, the S&P 500 only includes stocks from the USA.
-Most of these stocks will be included in the MSCI World Index too!
+Same of these stocks are included in the MSCI World Index too!

 You can see the stock overlap between S&P 500 and MSCI World Index on ETF Research Center’s Fund Overlap tool.

-Here is a comparison between URTH and SPY, which track the MSCI World Index and S&P 500 respectively:
+Here is a comparison between the ETFs URTH and SPY, which track the MSCI World Index and S&P 500 respectively:

 Most of the holdings in the S&P 500 (> 90%) are found in the MSCI World Index as well!

 The MSCI World Index is far more diversified.
-As such, the weightage of each US stock will be less in the MSCI World Index compared to the S&P 500.
+As such, the MSCI World Index will have a lower weightage of US stocks as compared to the S&P 500.

-Here is a comparison between the top sectors that are found in the S&P 500 and S&P 500 Growth Indices:
+Here is a comparison between the top sectors that are found in the S&P 500 and S&P 500 Growth Indices as of 8th June 2021:

 Both indices have the highest weightage in information technology.
 Moreover, they have a similar weightage towards it (~20% vs ~25%).